 Known for our successful relationships with regulators and other stakeholders, ESA’s cultural resources team is experienced in navigating regulatory complexities, developing appropriate mitigation, and working alongside construction teams to meet project objectives while protecting sensitive sites.

-From exploring submerged cultural resources when constructing or reinforcing piers and bridges to collaborating with institutions to preserve artifacts in curation and museum collections management, we’re experts at complying with complex cultural resources regulatory requirements.
+From conducting complex historic properties analysis and archaeological resources studies to collaborating with institutions to preserve artifacts in curation and museum collections management and exploring submerged cultural resources, we offer a full range of experts who specialize in complex cultural resources regulatory requirements.

 See How We Do It